 From running competitions, to masterminding engaging campaigns, today whole swathes of marketing budgets and working hours go towards spawning content from social media users.
 The pros of getting UGC are numerous.
 But be aware, one false step and all your efforts may be lost.

 Here we present 3 dangers and disadvantages of user generated content and how to overcome them.

 3 Tips to Overcome Disadvantages of User Generated Content

 It can be an ill-thought out UGC-minded social media campaign.
 It could also be an image published on site without the user’s permission.
 There are really lots of ways in which UGC can betray brands.
 In some cases UGC problems will result in wasted budget and perhaps some negative publicity on social media.
 In others it could mean very nasty interactions with users, fines and even legal action.

 Keep best practice in mind and UGC can be harnessed to generate a hugely positive effect for your brand.
 Fail to do things “the right way” and you could find yourself in hot water.
 Keep these three “hard truths” about user generated content in mind to stay safe a reap positive returns…

-1. User generated content doesn’t belong to brands…
+User generated content is hard to control

 Think of all the hard work brands pour into UGC campaigns.
 In terms of budget and working hours, the most successful UGC campaigns can be extremely cost intensive.
 You need to mastermind hashtag campaigns, plan competitions, and invest in influencer marketing.